 4.1.
 The different versions of Christ Carrying the Cross (circa 1500)

-Below, we present various versions of Christ Carrying the Cross from around 1500, as documented by historians.
-These works are classified by artistic school.
+Below are the various versions of the Christ Carrying the Cross (c.
+1500) as identified by art historians.
+These works are grouped according to their respective artistic schools.

 The Venitian